FreakySneaky787/Simple-Organizer/README.md

 | Older than (days) | `365` | Not modified in over a year |
 | Newer than (days) | `7` | Modified in the last week |

+Click a rule's status dot in the list to toggle it on or off.

 ### Staging Mode

 Files move to a temporary area first.
 Inspect, then **Commit** or **Revert**.